twitterusers/twitterusers.github.io/README.md

 ## Overview

 Directory renders a searchable grid of compact, expandable cards.
-Each card is collapsed by default &mdash; avatar and handle only &mdash; and opens in place on click (or <kbd>Enter</kbd> / <kbd>Space</kbd>) to reveal the display name, optional location and join date, and two icon links:
+Each card is collapsed by default, showing only the avatar and handle, and opens in place on click (or <kbd>Enter</kbd> / <kbd>Space</kbd>) to reveal the display name, optional location and join date, and two icon links: